Looking for tips for visiting La Gruta, San Miguel de Allende?

 In this guide to La Gruta Spa, San Miguel de Allende I go into detail about the different pools and other amenities, the best time to visit, and how to get there including this horseback ride and hot springs tour.

 With its relatively mild climate, you can soak in San Miguel de Allende hot springs throughout the year.

 If you had to pick, then the best time of year to visit is during the winter when temperatures drop in the evenings and into the mornings.
 However, I visited La Gruta Spa in August and the weather was still conducive for soaking in the hot springs.

 The best time of day to visit La Gruta Spa is in the mornings before the hot springs become crowded.
 Try to avoid the weekends when tourists flood the city of San Miguel de Allende.

 And if you can, the best day to visit La Gruta Spa is on a Wednesday since they drain and clean the pools Monday-Tuesday when they are closed.

 How to Get to La Gruta, San Miguel de Allende

 La Gruta Spa is located just under 20 minutes north of San Miguel de Allende, Mexico.

 The easiest way to get there is to drive the highway north out of town since there is parking in front of La Gruta hot springs.

-Although a car isn’t required or necessarily recommended for visitors to San Miguel de Allende.
+However a car isn’t required or necessarily recommended for visitors to San Miguel de Allende.
 So I’ve detailed three ways to get to La Gruta Spa without a car below.